-Should You Stay Near Walking Street or in Jomtien?
+Should You Stay Near The Red Light District or in Jomtien?

-This is a common question that many guys who take their first trip to Thailand wonder.
+This is a common question that many guys who take their first mongering trip to Pattaya wonder.
 There are far more hotels and condo rooms in this city than there are tourists, so you will have plenty of options.

-The majority of the nightlife in Pattaya is around Walking Street so you certainly will spend a lot of time there.
+The majority of the nightlife is around the red light district and many guys will spend a lot of time there.
 General advice is to try and stay as close to the places you will frequent as possible.

 Pattaya is a bit of a different animal though.
-Jomtien is not far away at all, you can pay 50-60 baht to get to Walking Street, or you can take the baht bus for 10 baht and be there in 10 minutes as long as there isn’t traffic.
+Jomtien is not far away at all, you can pay 50-60 baht to get to the red light district, or you can take the baht bus for 10 baht and be there in 10 minutes as long as there isn’t traffic.

-If you are just on a short trip then staying near Walking Street is probably the best play.
+If you are just on a short mongering trip then staying near the red light district is probably the best play.
 You are going to be in a hotel and don’t really have the option to get a condo.

 However if you will be taking a longer trip to Pattaya then you may want to consider Jomtien.
-The condo’s near Walking Street are going to be more expensive, you can get a lot better value in Jomtien.
+The condo’s near the red light district are going to be more expensive, you can get a lot better value in Jomtien.

-You may want to book a hotel for the first night then head over to Jomtien and check out a condo, or you can try booking one on AirBnb.
+You may want to book a hotel for the first night then head over to Jomtien and check out a condo, or you can try booking one online.
 They will be more expensive that route, but at least you know you have a place.

-If you want to try to find a budget hotel in Pattaya just click this link to visit the Agoda site, then search Sawasdee Pattaya.
+If you want to try to find a budget hotel just search for Sawasdee Pattaya.
 There are many branches and the prices are right.

-There are some bars in this area as well, and it is where many expats in Pattaya choose to live because it is better value than staying near Walking Street.
+There are some bars in this area as well, and it is where many expats in Pattaya choose to live because it is better value than staying near the red light district.
 Since it is so close it is a wise decision if staying for awhile, if only there for a few nights don’t bother.

 How To Get Around Pattaya